Interview with EU Commissioner Vladimír pidla

 Council to agree on this piece of legislation.
 I would hope that we can see a definitive result in the course of 2009.

-Question: What would be further measures in order to ensure the implementation of a revised directive?
+Question: What would be other measures to ensure the implementation of a revised Directive?

-pidla: The application and enforcement of Community law involves many actors the European institutions, the Member
+Špidla: The application and enforcement of Community law involves many actors – the European institutions, the member

-States, including local and regional authorities and courts.
-The Commission recently adopted a Communication "A
+states, including local and regional authorities and courts.
+The Commission recently adopted a communication entitled

 We consider that the present problems faced in EWCs' operations are linked to inappropriate practices in companies as well